 Maintaining VO2Max as We Age: Possible Strategies, Drugs and Supplements

-VO2Max is one of the key drivers of healthy aging.
-As people age, VO₂max declines because multiple systems degrade in parallel: cardiac output falls, vascular stiffness increases, hemoglobin drops, and skeletal muscle loses mitochondrial density and capillary support.
+VO2Max is one of the key drivers of health.
+But as people age, VO₂max declines because multiple systems degrade in parallel: cardiac output falls, vascular stiffness increases, hemoglobin drops, and skeletal muscle loses mitochondrial density and capillary support.
 The most promising pharmaceutical and supplement strategies target these specific failure modes.

 The strongest mechanistic levers—those capable of substantially slowing VO₂max decline or even increasing VO₂max despite aging—are agents that target oxygen transport or mitochondrial phenotype.
 HIF-PH inhibitors and EPO directly increase hemoglobin and oxygen-carrying capacity and remain the most powerful VO₂max enhancers known, though these are not practical for general use.
 PPAR-δ agonists and pan-ERR agonists (e.g., SLU-PP-332) reprogram muscle toward a highly oxidative, endurance-oriented state with increased mitochondrial content and improved substrate utilization; in animal models these produce large endurance gains and represent some of the most compelling future “VO₂max-trajectory” drugs.